komorebi09/komorebi09/README.md

-## Welcome to my profile! 👋
+## Welcome to my profile! 👋😎
-# My name is Levi 😎
-And one day I will have a cool portfolio full of things!
+One day I will have a cool portfolio full of things!

+> *To love another person is to see the face of God.*
+**— Victor Hugo**

 ### Contact:
 - ✉️ E-mail: levisls.inbox@gmail.com